monopole/snt/basics/buildAServer.md

 # Make a server

-Make a program to use as the example binary to configure, rollout, rollback, upgrade, etc.  Make it a webserver so it can be queried with HTTP clients you already have.
+Make a program to use as an example binary to configure, rollout, rollback, upgrade, etc.  Make it a webserver so it can be queried with HTTP clients you already have.